 however, for this part of the story, we're carrying on into bridgend, only another half mile or so. on passing bridgend woods, the first building to appear is bridgend hotel on the right hand side. owned by islay estates, this is a very well thought of establishment. on the left is bridgend stores and post office where useful sustenance can be purchased along with papers and magazines. i shall assume you have no need to use the petrol station. behind the stone wall adjacent to the stores' parking area is bridgend bowling green, particularly well used during the summer months.

-the road crosses a bridge over the river sorn and carries on to port askaig via newton, ballygrant and keills. we, however, are turning left and heading south(ish) towards bruichladdich and port charlotte. the first cottage on the port charlotte road on the right hand side is the gate house for islay house, formerly the residential home for the owners of islay estates but currently owned by an american former airline pilot. it is possible to cycle part of the way up the access road to snatch a look at this impressive building which has, so i'm informed, 365 windows.
+the road crosses a bridge over the river sorn and carries on to port askaig via newton, ballygrant and keills. we, however, are turning left and heading south(ish) towards bruichladdich and port charlotte. the first cottage on the port charlotte road on the right hand side is the gate house for islay house, formerly the residential home for the owners of islay estates but currently being converted into an hotel. entry is no longer allowed via this entrance; if you want to visit islay house, there is a tarmaced entrance a few hundred metres further on, past the auction mart.

-watch the corner on which the gate cottage sits, opposite the cattle sale mart. cars often come round this blind corner faster than is absolutely practical. the cattle mart is used for regular sales throughout the year, and you will have little difficulty identifying a day on which a sale is taking place. the road winds on around loch indaal passing the grounds of islay house behind the stone wall. if traffic allows (who am i kidding) when you arrive at crosshouses (so called because the two houses at this point have large white crosses on their gable ends), stop and have a look to the right amongst the trees where it should be possible to see one of two existing stone towers.
+watch the corner on which the gate cottage sits, opposite the cattle sale mart. cars often come round this blind corner faster than is absolutely necessary. the cattle mart is used for regular sales throughout the year, and you will have little difficulty identifying a day on which a sale is taking place. the road winds on around loch indaal passing the grounds of islay house behind the stone wall. if traffic allows (who am i kidding) when you arrive at crosshouses (so called because the two houses at this point have large white crosses on their gable ends), stop and have a look to the right amongst the trees where it should be possible to see one of two still existing stone towers (the other sits just in from the gatehouse mentioned earlier).

-bruichladdich is dominated by its distillery, a large white building overlooking the pier and between the abbotsford guesthouse and bruichladdich hall. bruichladdich distillery re-opened in 2001 and welcomes visitors along with providing tours at times stated on the gate - i cycle past too fast to read it (believe that and you'll believe anything). other than this and the pier, still used for offloading coal and oil, there is little to distinguish the village. bruichladdich mini-market (or debbie's cafe, as we at vc d'ardbeg have affectionately christened it), serves eaily the finest espresso and cappucino on the island, along with desirable carrot cake and other fineries. this is a necessary stop on your way to somewhere else. just past the distillery buildings, on the right, is the road to conisby. the last part of bruichladdich is the gleaner oils depot on the right and supplier of petrol to all the island's filling stations. despite its being a shell fuel supplier, it also supplies the same stuff to the esso station in port ellen. weird or what?
+bruichladdich is dominated by its distillery, a large white building overlooking the pier and between an taigh osda and bruichladdich hall. bruichladdich distillery re-opened in 2001 and welcomes visitors to its shop and for regular tours even on weekends. other than this and the pier, still used for offloading coal and oil, there is little to distinguish the village. bruichladdich mini-market (or debbie's cafe, as we at vc d'ardbeg have affectionately christened it), serves eaily the finest espresso and cappucino on the island, along with desirable carrot cake and other fineries. this is a necessary stop on your way to somewhere else. just past the distillery buildings, on the right, is the road to conisby. the last part of bruichladdich is the gleaner oils depot on the right and supplier of petrol to all the island's filling stations.

 the fuel is supposed to arrive by boat at the recently upgraded bruichladdich pier, but upgrading has made it less user friendly for anything bar the regular boat, and it's not all that regular. this could explain why there may have been a fuel tanker on the ferry when you came over.